lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bash/bash-tutorial.rst

 .. container:: justify

-    Next to the downloaded *input.lammps*, create a new empty file called *launch.sh*, and copy the following lines into it.
+    Next to the downloaded *input.lammps*, create a new empty file called *launch_LAMMPS.sh*, and copy the following lines into it.

 ..  code-block:: bash